fubilab/arml-sdk/arml-website/docs/os.md

 sudo apt autoremove --purge snapd
 ```

-### Create build directory and add network share
+### Create network share
-If you want to access the ARML builds directory over the network, do the following:
+If you want to access the ARML builds directory over the network, you need to add an SMB network share to the _armlbuilds_ directory you created in the [Install the launcher app](./os.md#install-the-launcher-application) step.

-1. Create a directory on the desktop called `unitybuilds`.
-2. Add an SMB network share.
-This assumes your user is `fubintlab`, so adapt the username for your system.
+This assumes your user is `goblin`, so adapt the username for your system.

 Open `/etc/samba/smb.conf` as root and add the following lines:
     ```bash
     [unitybuilds]
     comment = Unity builds
-    path = /home/fubintlab/Desktop/unitybuilds
+    path = /home/goblin/Desktop/unitybuilds
     browseable = yes
     guest ok = yes
     ```